imodeljs/desktop-starter/README.md

 ## Advanced configuration options

-If an iModel is needed for testing, follow the developer registration procedure here - <https://git.io/fx8YP>
+If an iModel is needed for testing, follow the developer registration procedure [here](https://imodeljs.org/learning/tutorials/create-test-imodel-offline/)

 ### Client registration

 These variables must be updated before deployment, but the supplied defaults can be used for testing on localhost.
-Create a client registration using the procedure here - <https://git.io/fx8YP> (Developer registration).
+Create a client registration using the procedure [here](https://imodeljs.org/learning/tutorials/registering-applications/).
 For the purpose of running this app on localhost, ensure your registration includes <http://localhost:3000/signin-oidc> as a valid redirect URI.

 ## Contributing